 This is the perfect language job, particularly if you love to travel.
 This however is a better option to consider when you have some time off work or if you’ve got a gap year between your studies because you’ll be able to save money by living abroad in the country that you’re teaching in.

-If you need a language refresh or want to perfect your foreign language skills before moving to another country then getting a private tutor is the best idea.
+If you need a language refresh or want to perfect your foreign language skills before moving to another country then getting a private language tutor is the best idea.
 Our experienced tutors at Learn&Co tailor their lessons to provide the most efficient and effective learning for their students of all abilities.

 Lead a trip to a foreign country